PatrickWitmer/js30-2/README.md

 # 🧪 js30-2

-Sharping my js tools and refactoring to be more personal. {via Wes Bos - Javascript30}
+Sharpening my JS tools and refactoring the lessons to be more personal. {via Wes Bos - Javascript30}